Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Reproduction note

 The full set of benchmark inputs, raw outputs, analysis scripts, and pinned runtime environments used in this study are publicly archived.
 The GitHub repository and Materials Cloud archive contain the original runs for all systems, the scripts used to generate every figure and table, and environment specifications (container/environment manifests) that reproduce the computational environment.

 For the ablation study on the parameters, and for the surface systems, we ran two sets of case studies, and these logs are also provided in the archive.
+The archive also includes formal analysis of the algorithm: symbolic derivations (SymPy) verifying the parameter reduction and convergence properties, and publication-quality diagrams (TikZ).
+The optuna-based parameter sensitivity study script and supplementary figure generation script are included.
 Users wishing to reproduce any specific experiment can either use the provided raw outputs, the pre-processed FAIR formatted \texttt{csv} data, or re-run the workflow using the included environment manifests and Snakemake pipelines; exact instructions and file paths are given in the archive and on the Github repository.